Thomashighbaugh/Personal-Site/README.md

 ### Deployment
 - [x] deploy devlog
 - [x] deploy portfolio site
-- [ ] deploy gallery site
-- [ ] link sites
+- [x] link sites

 ### Structure
-- [ ] move scss from easily replacable but cumbersome isolated SASS sheet structure to Atomic Design Model with components that call SCSS wuthin same durectory (to solve stylesheet inconsistencies and specific needs)
+- [ ] migrate to new SASS structure and integrate Bismuth Library Functionality as early staging/proving grounds
+- [x] Investigate various organizational models and determine what works best (SASS in sass directory with inline styling in Atomic fashion where it is fitting)
+- [x] determine appropiate method of isolating functional blocks of components (components directory, page directory)
 ### Meta
 - [ ] icons replacing social names, clevefr but generic ones for devlog and gallery
 - [ ] gray hover effect for buttons